 A select group of spear fishermen sail three nautical miles offshore, searching for large black shadows looming under the ocean surface.
 Once the silhouettes are spotted, a captain shouts from the lookout tower.
 The dive call is given and the fisherman plunge the depths among the boat wash, loaded with one shot in their spear gun, one breath and the very real fear that they may not be coming back up.

-Tony Eyon is one of the island's spear fisherman.
+Tony Eynon is one of the island's spear fisherman.
 After a ten-year relationship bust up four years ago, he decided he needed to shift his life focus; hunting fucking massive fish was the path he settled on.
-Within four hours of his first dive on the island, he was staring a 12-foot tiger shark in the eyes.
+Within four hours of his first dive on the island, he was staring a 12ft tiger shark in the eyes.

-Tony and a small collection of spear fisherman hunt of some of the biggest tuna, marlin, and sailfish in the world—miles away from any medical support.
-In the waters off Ascension Island, they've found out the hard way that hunting for trophy fish with a sharp stick offers incredible rewards, but one mistake can be your last.
+Tony and a small collection of spear fisherman hunt of some of the biggest tuna, marlin and sailfish in the world, miles away from any medical support.
+In the waters off Ascension Island, they've found out the hard way that hunting for trophy fish with a sharp stick offers high-risk rewards, but a mistake can be your last.
 I asked him to talk me through the hunt.

 VICE: Can you tell me about Ascension Island?
 What's the set up?

-Tony Eyon: It's a small volcanic island based in the heart of the Atlantic.
-If you Google it, it's a pinprick in the middle of nowhere.
+Tony Eynon: It's a small volcanic island based in the heart of the Atlantic.
+If you Google it, it's a pin prick in the middle of nowhere.
 Hardly anyone knows about the place.
 You can't fly there on any commercial airline, and you need to apply before you can travel there.
-Civilians can only get there going through the [Royal Air Force], and the only RAF base you can use is Brize Norton [in Oxfordshire].
+Civilians can only get there going through the RAF, and the only RAF base you can use is Brize Norton [in Oxfordshire].
 They allocate a small number of seats from each flight for nonmilitary.

 There is no indigenous or permanent population on the island, although around 880 people live there as of 2010.
-Six-hundred ninety-six come from Saint Helena and are nicknamed "the Saints."
-They are great—they drink a lot.
+696 come from Saint Helena and are nicknamed "the Saints".
+They are great – they drink a lot.
 Accommodation is pretty rudimentary, but plush living isn't the prize you're chasing on Ascension Island.

 How did you find out about the fish there?

-It kind of started as rumor, then pictures started coming through internet forums of giant fish in huge densities.
+It kind of started as rumour, then pictures started coming through internet forums of giant fish in huge densities.
 I'd been spearing for about four years when I heard about it, but was still pretty green.
-I had savings I'd been holding for a small boat, but seeing as I'd lost my missus—who'd been my first mate—I decided to drop it on the trip.
+I had savings I'd been holding for a small boat, but seeing as I'd lost my missus, I decided to drop it on the trip.
 It seemed like a wild opportunity.

 What did you do?